SEO and Page Titles

 The page title is an important component of your site’s SEO because it is the primary label for the page.
 Page titles should be descriptive, unique for each page, and contain keywords relative to the content of the page.
 The page title:

-General consensus among SEO experts and major search providers is that page titles should be about 55 characters in length.
-Be as informative and succinct as possible with your page titles.
-Important keywords and phrases should appear first in the title where they are less likely to be truncated because of space limitations in search results.
+Most SEO experts and major search providers agree that page titles should be about 55 characters long.
+Try to keep your page titles as informative and concise as possible.
+Place important keywords and phrases at the beginning of the title, so they're less likely to get cut off in search results.

 The location where you set your page titles varies, depending on the page for which you need to set a title.
 See the following sections for information about setting page titles for a particular page: